rodneyshupe/Cookbook/Recipes/Entrees/Beef/GrilledRoast.rst

 Directions
 ----------

-1. Set up grill for indirect heat.
-Place roast on and grill for 1 minute per millimeter of width of the roast.
+1. Set up the grill for indirect heat.
+Place the roast on and grill for 1 minute per millimeter of width of the roast.
-2. Remove from grill and let rest under foil for 15-20 minutes.
+2. Pull it off the grill and let it rest under foil for 15 to 20 minutes.